Home

 Are corroded brake pipes an MOT failure?

-Yes, corroded brake pipes can result in MOT failure, as they pose a significant risk to your vehicle's braking efficiency and safety on the road.
-To maintain your brake pipes and avoid MOT failure:
+Yes, corroded brake pipes can result in MOT failure.
+They pose a significant risk to your vehicle's braking efficiency and safety on the road.

 • Inspect your brake pipes regularly for signs of corrosion, leaks, or damage.